NotTobi/soundcloud-dl/README.md

 ### Developer TODOs

+- add download support for HLS only files
+- cleanup `background.ts` and `content.ts`
+- refactor metadataExtractor and add more tests
 - find better way to aquire client_id and oauth token, check if user logged in/out
-- add download support for HLS only files
 - better error handling -> also displaying errors to the user
-- cleanup `background.ts` and `content.ts`
-- add more extractor tests